Redneck Woman: "Redbird Fever"

 In late 2004, Wilson recorded a re-written version, titled "Redbird Fever" to commemorate the St. Louis Cardinals' entering the World Series (as well as her devotion to the team).
 "Redbird Fever" spent one week at number 60 on the US Billboard Country Singles Chart dated for the week ending November 13, 2004.

 In popular culture

-In the third episode of the TV series Smash, Katharine McPhee performed the song in a karaoke bar.
+In "Enter Mr. DiMaggio", season one, episode three of the TV series Smash in 2012, Katharine McPhee's character Karen Cartwright performed the song in a karaoke bar.

 Parodies

 American parody artist Cledus T. Judd released a parody of "Redneck Woman" titled "Paycheck Woman" on his 2004 album Bipolar and Proud.